MagedSaeed/farasapy/README.md

 # How to use

+> An interactive Google colab code of the library can be reached from here [https://colab.research.google.com/drive/1xjzYwmfAszNzfR6Z2lSQi3nKYcjarXAW?usp=sharing].

 ## AN IMPORTANT REMARK

-The library, as it is a warpper for Java jars, requires that **Java is installed in your system** and is **in your PATH**.
+- The library, as it is a warpper for Java jars, requires that **Java is installed in your system** and is **in your PATH**.
 It is, also, not recommended to have a version below Java 1.7.

+- Some binaries are computionally HEAVY!

 ## An Overview